 Take a lesson

-Like I said before if you can commit to 3 days of lessons that will normally be enough to get you over the first big hurdle and able to ride most of the mountain
+If you can commit to 3 days of lessons, that will normally be enough to get you over the first big hurdle and able to link turns on the easier runs on the mountain.

 For example, to learn to turn on a snowboard you need to get your weight on your front foot, and when we start to get scared the natural reaction is to lean back.
 It’s basically our ‘fight or flight instinct kicking in, we are literally trying to run away!